prince214/DCKAP-Assignment/README.md

 - Run ```npm run dev```
 - Run ```php artisan serve```

 ### Note: There is no need to import external database because i have made migration for every table and also provided database seeds.
-But just in case anything goes wrong i have provided the ```dckap_db.zip``` file in the git itself
+But just in case anything goes wrong i have provided the ```dckap_db.zip``` file in the git itself.
+Please run migrate and db:seed cmd in order to skip db import.